21 Incredibly Beautiful Places in Portugal to Visit Right Now

 Central Tiled Apartment

 A spacious and tastefully decorated apartment with a sunny rooftop terrace awaits you when staying at Central Tiled Apartment in the heart of Aveiro.
 Fully equipped for self-catering and comes with AC for summer and heating in winter.
 The central location is perfect for exploring Aveiro on foot.
-Previous guests claim that this apartment is better than Ovos Moles (blasphemy!!)
+Previous guests claim this apartment is better than Ovos Moles (blasphemy!!)

 Terceira: The Most Beautiful Island in the Azores